 7661 Beechmont Avenue,

-RDFA is an Ohio corporation registered as an Investment Adviser with the Securities and Exchange Commission *, located in Washington, D.C.
+RDFA is a Delaware registered corporation registered as an Investment Adviser with the Securities and Exchange Commission *, located in Washington, D.C.
 Information regarding RDFA and its filing with the Securities and Exchange Commission can be viewed through the Investment Adviser Public Disclosure website, located at:

 ADV Form 2A and Form CRS - ADV 3 can be found by clicking these links.

-John K. Ritter, Jeffrey E. Daniher, Ronda L. Koehler and Michele R. Daniher are Registered Financial Advisors with NAPFA, the National Association of Personal Financial Advisors.
+John K. Ritter, Jeffrey E. Daniher, Ronda L. Koehler, Michele R. Daniher and Nick Paxson are Registered Financial Advisors with NAPFA, the National Association of Personal Financial Advisors.
 As such, they adhere to NAPFA's strict guidelines regarding full disclosure and acting in the best interest of the client at all times.
 They are also Certified Financial Planner Licensees, and are therefore entitled to use the CFP® mark and logo.

 * Registration does not imply a certain level or skill or training.